adeleneleda/dumper/README.md

 ## Notes

 Storing in the AWS Glacier is cheaper but is not recommended for smaller sized files (< 256 KB) as it may become more expensive.
-Only store files in the Glacier if they are already for a long term safe keeping as it may take up to 4 hours to retrieve an item to your S3.
+Only store files in the Glacier if they are already for long term safe keeping as it may take up to 4 hours to retrieve an item to your S3.